Measuring Compliance of Consent Revocation on the Web: Legal Compliance for Revocation

 \begin{legal}[\textbf{Easy revocation through the same effort and number of steps}] \normalfont Ease of revocation can be measured by the time spent and the number of actions~\cite{CNIL-recoms-2020}, \cite[para 116]{EDPB2022-Darkpatterns}.
 Actions can include the number of mouse clicks, keystrokes or swipe gestures to revoke, in comparison to the number of actions required to grant consent~\cite[para 14]{EDPB-05-2020consent}; this number must be the same~\cite[p.8]{DutchDPA-revocationDoc-2024}.
 A \textit{violation} could occur when consent obtained through one mouse-click, swipe or keystroke, but revoking takes more steps, it is more difficult to achieve or takes more time~\cite[paras 30, 114]{EDPB2022-Darkpatterns}. \end{legal}

-\begin{legal}[\textbf{Revoking requires stopping of data processing and deletion of consent-based data}] \normalfont The receiver of data \emph{must stop subsequent data processing} after revocation of consent~\cite[para 17]{EDPB-05-2020consent}.
+\begin{legal}[\textbf{Revoking requires stopping of data processing and deletion of consent-based data}] \normalfont The receiver of data \emph{must stop subsequent data processing} after revocation~\cite[para 17]{EDPB-05-2020consent}.
 This is especially relevant in circumstances where the controller uses a large advertising network to target individuals and track them across several websites~\cite[para 175]{EDPB2024-CookiePaywalls}.
-If there is no other lawful basis justifying data processing, data receivers \emph{must delete data that was processed on the basis of consent} ~\cite[Art.
+If there is no other lawful basis justifying data processing, data receivers \emph{must additionally delete all the data that was processed on the basis of consent}, as mandated by~\cite[Art.
 17(1)(b)]{gdpr} (assuming that there is no other purpose justifying the continued retention).
+Such data should be deleted even in the absence of a deletion request by the user~\cite[para 119] {EDPB-05-2020consent}.
 A \emph{violation} could occur when data is still processed after revocation. \end{legal}

-\begin{legal}[\textbf{Correct registration of consent revocation}] \normalfont This requirement demands that websites must correctly register the user consent revocation decision, and assure that the decision made by the user in the banner interface is identical to the consent that gets registered/stored by the website~\cite[Arts.
+\begin{legal}[\textbf{Correct registration of consent revocation}] \normalfont Websites must correctly register the user consent revocation decision, and assure that the decision made by the user in the banner interface is identical to the consent that gets registered/stored by the website~\cite[Arts.
 7(1), 30, Rec.
-42]{gdpr}, ~\cite{Sant-etal-20-TechReg,Irish-guidelines-2020}(p.9).
+42]{gdpr},~\cite{Sant_etal_20_TechReg, Irish-guidelines-2020}(p.9).
 A \emph{violation} occurs when a registered consent is different from the user’s choice. \end{legal}

 \begin{legal}[\textbf{Communication of revocation to third-parties}] \normalfont When users revoke consent, organisations need to make sure that this is communicated to other organisations that they have shared people's personal information with~\cite{UKDPA-callCP-2024,DutchDPA-revocationDoc-2024}.
-Santos et al.~\cite[\S5.5]{Sant-etal-20-TechReg} also proposed that ``the publisher should delete the \emph{consent cookie} and communicate the withdrawal to all the third-parties who have previously received consent.''
+Santos et al.~\cite[\S5.5]{Sant_etal_20_TechReg} also proposed that ``the publisher should delete the \emph{consent cookie} and communicate the withdrawal to all the third-parties who have previously received consent.''
 Nevertheless, DPAs do not express specific requirements on informing third-parties.
-A \emph{violation} could occur when a website does not implement the registration of consent revocation correctly, or does not communicate it to third-parties who process the data of its users~\cite[para 176]{EDPB2024-CookiePaywalls}, \cite[para 85]{CJEU-C‑129/21-2022}. \end{legal}
+A \emph{violation} could occur when a website does not implement the registration of consent revocation correctly, or does not communicate it to third-parties who process the data of its users~\cite[para 176]{EDPB2024-CookiePaywalls}, \cite[para 85]{CJEU-C‑129/21-2022}.